HKBU international symposium to analyse COVID-19 pandemic from a cultural perspective

 While the COVID-19 pandemic is naturally perceived as a public health issue with the solutions to the crisis clearly defined in the scientific and medical domains, it is crucial to understand that the economic, educational, generational, and social crises regularly traced to COVID-19 are in fact largely the result of culture.

-"Some obvious examples of such cultural issues include the global debate about the value of mask-wearing, conflicting ideas about the impact of social distancing, and the legacy of different governance and leadership styles in the fight against the virus.
+"Some obvious examples of such cultural issues include the global debate -wearing, conflicting ideas about the impact of social distancing, and the legacy of different governance and leadership styles in the fight against the virus.
 Yet the cultural dimensions of COVID-19 also touch on broader concerns such as cultural views about medical care and well-being, and cultural responses to the pandemic in different parts of the world," said Professor John Erni, Fung Hon Chu Endowed Professor in Humanics at HKBU, who is a convenor of the symposium.

 The symposium is a unique initiative of HKBU, and it has been designed to foster conversations that will help define the challenges and articulate solutions to issues related to COVID-19 from a cultural perspective.